 ## alternative hypothesis: true location shift is not equal to 0

-Read more about logarithms http://www.bmj.com/content/312/7032/700.full and transformations http://www.bmj.com/content/312/7033/770.full.
-Note that in conclusion, we gave a 95%CI for the difference in means in the original scale (mmHG) even though the distributions were not perfectly normal.
-This is based on a large sample size and Central Limit Theorem but would not be a good practice for small data sets.
-For that, read about CI of the difference in means of transformed data http://www.bmj.com/content/312/7039/1153.full.
+Read more about logarithms and transformations.
+Note that in the conclusion above, we gave a 95% CI for the difference between the means in the original scale (mmHG) even though the distributions were not perfectly normal.
+This is based on the large sample size and Central Limit Theorem but would not be a good practice for small data sets.
+For that, read about CI of the difference between means of transformed data.

 Central Limit Theorem (CLT)

-Assume that dataset \(X\) contains \(n\) (independent) samples from some distribution with mean=\(\mu\) and standard deviation=\(\sigma\) but \(X\) does not necessarily need to follow Normal, binomial or any other distribution we have ever heard about.
-CLT says that the distribution of the point estimate of the mean of \(X\) is approximately Normal(mean=\(\mu\),sd= \(\sigma/\sqrt{n}\)) in LARGE samples.
-This result can be used to derive confidence intervals for the estimated mean.
-For example, a 95%CI is the observed mean \(\pm 1.96\,s/\sqrt{n}\), where \(s\) is the observed standard deviation of \(X\).
+Assume that dataset \(X\) contains \(n\) (independent) samples from some distribution with mean = \(\mu\) and standard deviation = \(\sigma\) but \(X\) does not necessarily need to follow Normal, binomial or any other distribution we have ever heard about.
+CLT says that the distribution of the point estimate of the mean of \(X\) is approximately Normal(mean=\(\mu\), sd= \(\sigma/\sqrt{n}\)) in LARGE samples.
+This result can be used for deriving confidence intervals for the estimated mean.
+For example, a 95% CI is the observed mean \(\pm 1.96\,s/\sqrt{n}\), where \(s\) is the observed standard deviation of \(X\).
 The importance of this result is its complete generality with respect to the shape of the underlying distribution.
-However, it requires a large sample to work in practice: Rather hundreds than a few dozens.
+However, it requires a large sample to work in practice: Rather hundreds of data points than a few dozens.

 n = 500 #sample size in each repetition